Peaceful protest urged in fatal police shooting of Black man

-NEW ORLEANS (AP) — Protesters marched through a Louisiana city holding signs and at times blocking traffic in response to the fatal police shooting of a Black man that has heighten tensions between community activists and local leaders.
+NEW ORLEANS (AP) — Protesters marched through a Louisiana city holding signs and blocking traffic in response to the fatal police shooting of a Black man that has heightened tensions between community activists and local leaders.

-The march Sunday followed an event at Lafayette City Hall where protesters demanded racial justice in the death of Trayford Pellerin, who was shot and killed Friday night.
-The event called for demonstrations to remain peaceful, a day after protests ended with fires set on a highway median and police clearing the crowd with smoke canisters.
+The march Sunday followed an event at Lafayette City Hall where protesters demanded justice after the killing of Trayford Pellerin Friday night.
+Activists insisted that the demonstrators remain peaceful, a day after protests ended with fires set on a highway median and police clearing the crowd with smoke canisters.

 “No rioting, no burning buildings, no damage to vehicles, no assaulting of people,” community activist Jamal Taylor said during the rally livestreamed on his Facebook page.
-He said Pellerin’s mother, Michelle Pellerin, told him she wanted her son’s memory respected with peaceful protests.
+He said the dead man’s mother, Michelle Pellerin, told him she wants her son’s memory respected with peaceful protests.

 The video showed what appeared to be 100 to 200 people at the event.
-Several people then participated in the subsequent march, and images appeared to show at least one person being detained.
+Some then marched to a spot near the gas station where Pellerin was shot, and images appeared to show at least one person being detained.
 It was unclear whether any arrests were made.
-Demonstrators ended up near the gas station where Pellerin was shot.

 Pellerin’s aunt and grandmother said they arrived on the shooting scene by chance Friday night, as they drove home from a day out.